IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-models.rst

 rather than wallet 4.

 We will see how to fix this problem in the next section.
-In the meantime, to summarize, defining a :hsobj:`Plutus.Contract.Test.ContractModel.NoLockedFundsProof` requires us
+In the meantime, to summarize, defining a :hsobj:`Plutus.Contract.Test.ContractModel.Interface.NoLockedFundsProof` requires us

 #. to define a general strategy that can recover *all* the tokens from
    the contracts under test, and moreover implies a *fair share* of